 Walter’s older brother, Frederick William Whittle, enlisted and fought as Private 20864 in the 2nd Battalion, Oxford and Bucks Light Infantry in the First World War.
 He was declared ‘Killed in Action’ on the 3rd June 1916, and is buried in the cemetery at Zouave Valley, Souchez, Vimy Ridge.

 WW1 service record

-Walter James Whittle enlisted on the 10th September 1914 at Peterborough Recruiting Office, and is probably one pf the men in the accompanying photograph.
-He was photographed with his fellow soldiers at Horsham while preparing to depart for the fighting in France, and on the 7th November 1915 he sent home a postcard saying that he was “just off to the trenches for 4 days”.
+Walter James Whittle enlisted on the 10th September 1914 at Peterborough Recruiting Office, and is seen standing on the left of the group of men in the photograph reproduced here.
+He was also photographed with his fellow soldiers at Horsham while preparing to depart for the fighting in France, and on the 7th November 1915 he sent home a postcard saying that he was “just off to the trenches for 4 days”.
 A photo of him was taken on the 4th December 1915, when he described himself as a “war worn hero”.

 On the 29th December 1917 he married Beatrice Mary Granville in Exeter.

 Jonathan D’Hooghe, of the Western Front Association, has kindly looked at the evidence presented here and provided the following comments: